 I would even go so far as to say that Dawkins is guilty of the very same charge he levels against Christians and other people of faith.
 Let me explain.

 Richard Dawkins, the famous atheist and author, debated John Lennox, the Oxford mathematician and philosopher of science, in 2010.
 This was the first of the Dawkins Lennox debates.
-They are both well-spoken and well-suited for the task.
+Both men were both well-spoken and well-suited for the task.

-Aside from the usual issues and points that are made in these sorts of debates about faith and science, some nuances emerge that are interesting to consider.
-One particular interchange gives rise to interesting considerations.
+Aside from the usual issues and points that are made in these sorts of debates about faith and science, some nuances emerge that I thought were interesting to consider.
+I highlight one particular interchange in particular.

 “Taste and see that the Lord is good.”
 (Psalm 34:8)